-Solicitor general takes over for Eric Schneiderman after assault allegations and resignation
+NY prosecutor to investigate assault allegations against Eric Schneiderman

 But on CNN's "New Day" on Tuesday, reporter Ronan Farrow rejected Schneiderman's claim that the alleged violence was a form of sexual role-play.

 "This was not role-playing.
-This was not '50 Shades of Gray.'
+This was not 'Fifty Shades of Grey.'
 It wasn't in a gray area at all," Farrow said.
 "This was activity that happened, in many cases, fully clothed, outside of a sexual context during arguments."

-Gov. Andrew Cuomo was one of several political allies who called on Schneiderman to resign Monday night.
-On Tuesday, he said the allegations were "shocking" and "disturbing" and praised the courage of the women who came forward.
+Gov. Andrew Cuomo, also a Democrat, was one of several political allies who called on Schneiderman to resign.
+On Tuesday, the governor said the allegations were "shocking" and "disturbing" and praised the courage of the women who came forward.

 "I think the article was graphic and definitive in the reporting of the statements, the actions, the behavior, the corroboration.
 I thought it was a very powerful and damning set of facts," he said.

-A spokesman for the Manhattan District Attorney's office said Monday evening it has opened an investigation into the allegations against the attorney general.

-Schneiderman's ex-wife, Jennifer Cunningham, also came to his defense Monday evening, saying that the allegations "are completely inconsistent with the man I know."
+Schneiderman's ex-wife, Jennifer Cunningham, came to his defense Monday evening, saying that the allegations "are completely inconsistent with the man I know."

 "I've known Eric for nearly 35 years as a husband, father and friend.
 These allegations are completely inconsistent with the man I know, who has always been someone of the highest character, outstanding values and a loving father.
 I find it impossible to believe these allegations are true," Cunningham said.